 As is the case with statutory marriage, divorce or death are the only two ways to end a common law marriage.
 There is no specific process of dissolution outlined for common law spouses.
 As a result, if the court finds that a legally recognized common law marriage exists, the common law divorce will follow Colorado’s established dissolution of marriage laws.
 In other words, people in a common law marriage need to go through the Colorado divorce process in the same way as couples that are formally married.
 This means that questions of parental responsibility, child support, division of marital property, and spousal maintenance would all need to be decided.

 When a common law spouse files for divorce, the first question that may need to be answered is whether a common law marriage actually existed.
 Though the filing spouse may claim the existence of a common law marriage, the other party has the absolute right to challenge such.
 When the issue of whether the marriage existed is contested, the first legal skirmish will be an evidentiary hearing, at which the existence of the marriage will be resolved.
-If you are served with divorce papers and do not believe you were common law married, our attorneys are ready to challenge the claim and assert your rights.
-With limited time frames in which to dispute the marriage, contacting a family law attorney quickly is advised.
+If you are served with divorce papers and do not believe you were common law married, our Denver common law divorce attorneys are ready to challenge the claim and assert your rights.
+With limited time frames in which to dispute the marriage, contacting a lawyer quickly is advised.

 A common law marriage can be evidenced by factors including joint tax returns, insurance paperwork, using a partner’s last name, referring to each other as husband and wife, card and other correspondence identifying the relationship, naming each other in insurance documents or other benefits paperwork, and how the parties hold themselves out to be in public, including on social media.
 None of these pieces of evidence on its own would be enough to establish a common law marriage.
 However, a combination of these factors can be vital in painting the bigger picture.